Hackership/http-fun/README.md

 ```

-Let's get back to the browser and try again with the `/chat/allowed` url...:
+Let's get back to the browser and try again with the `/chat/allowed` URL:

 ```Javascript